faustomorales/keras-ocr/README.md

     alphabet=alphabet
 )

-# We first need to build and train a text detector.
-detector = keras_ocr.detection.Detector(pretrained=True)
-detector.model.compile(
-    loss='mse',
-    optimizer='adam'
-)

-# The image generator generates (image, sentence)
+# The image generator generates (image, sentence, lines)
-# tuples where image is a HxWx1 image (grayscale)
+# tuples where image is a HxWx3 image,
-# and sentence is a string using only letters
+# sentence is a string using only letters
-# from the selected alphabet.
+# from the selected alphabet, and lines is a list of
+# lines of text in the image where each line is a list of
+# tuples of the form (x1, y1, x2, y2, x3, y3, y4, c). c
+# is the character in the line and (x1, y2), (x2, y2), (x3, y3),
+# (x4, y4) define the bounding coordinates in clockwise order
+# starting from the top left.
 You can replace
 # this with your own generator, just be sure to match
 # that function signature.
 detection_image_generator = keras_ocr.tools.get_image_generator(